 The app is successful at reducing glare.
 But the overall quality still isn’t great, especially with new photos.
-The lighter colours often appear washed out.
-It’s not so much of a problem with older photos, where the colours are already faded.
+The lighter colors often appear washed out.
+It’s not so much of a problem with older photos, where the colors are already faded.

 Use Your Camera

 Taking a photo of a photo may seem silly at first.
 But using a digital camera is an excellent way of modernizing your family photo albums.

 One vital piece of equipment when capturing images in this way is a macro lens.
 If you have one already, that is ideal.
 If you don’t, this might not be the cheapest option.